SachinAshish/ToolBox-Pro/README.md

 We welcome contributions to ToolBox-Pro!
 Whether it's bug fixes, new features, or improvements to the documentation, your help is greatly appreciated.
 To contribute, follow these steps:

-- Fork the Pdfz repository.
+- Fork the ToolBox-Pro repository.
 - Create a new branch for your changes: `git checkout -b feature/your-feature`.
 - Make your changes and commit them: `git commit -m 'Add your feature'`.
 - Push your changes to your fork: `git push origin feature/your-feature`.
-- Create a pull request against the main Pdfz repository.
+- Create a pull request against the main ToolBox-Pro repository.

 ## Authors